storyblok/field-type-examples/folder-selection/README.md

 ## How to use

-To add this field type to a Storyblok space, you need to
+To add this field plugin to a Storyblok space, you need to

 1. Rename the .env.local.example file to .env.local
 2. Open the .env.local file and update the `STORYBLOK_PERSONAL_ACCESS_TOKEN` (can be found here: [management api token](https://app.storyblok.com/#/me/account?tab=token))